 Music lovers everywhere surely celebrated when news came out that music was great for children’s academic development.
-The discovery of what is known as the Mozart Effect sent parents scrambling for music lessons as they discovered the influence of music and the possibility that music could
+The discovery of what is known as the Mozart Effect sent parents scrambling for music lessons as they discovered the influence of music and the possibility that music could improve their children’s intelligence.
+In 1998, the governor of Georgia even began a program distributing classical music to each infant born in the state.

 We’ve come a long way since the 1990s in understanding how music can benefit all individuals, not just children.
 For example, music is being used as therapy to help victims of strokes recover.
 Researchers in Finland found that not only did stroke victims’ verbal memory increase with music, but their mood also improved.
 Music has also been credited with lowering blood pressure and reducing anxiety.
 The National Sleep Foundation recommends music as a side-effect-free alternative to sleep aids, and music was even used therapeutically to help shooting victim and member of the U.S. House of Representatives Gabrielle Giffords.